Asteroid belt: History of observation

 Neither the appellation of planets nor that of comets can with any propriety of language be given to these two stars ...
 They resemble small stars so much as hardly to be distinguished from them.
 From this, their asteroidal appearance, if I take my name, and call them Asteroids; reserving for myself, however, the liberty of changing that name, if another, more expressive of their nature, should occur.

 By 1807, further investigation revealed two new objects in the region: Juno and Vesta.
-The burning of Lilienthal in the Napoleonic wars, where the main body of work had been done, brought this first period of discovery to a close.
+The burning of Lilienthal in the Napoleonic Wars, where the main body of work had been done, brought this first period of discovery to a close.

 Despite Herschel's coinage, for several decades it remained common practice to refer to these objects as planets and to prefix their names with numbers representing their sequence of discovery: 1 Ceres, 2 Pallas, 3 Juno, 4 Vesta.
-In 1845, though, astronomers detected a fifth object (5 Astraea) and, shortly thereafter, new objects were found at an accelerating rate.
+In 1845, though, the astronomer Karl Ludwig Hencke detected a fifth object (5 Astraea) and, shortly thereafter, new objects were found at an accelerating rate.
 Counting them among the planets became increasingly cumbersome.
 Eventually, they were dropped from the planet list (as first suggested by Alexander von Humboldt in the early 1850s) and Herschel's coinage, "asteroids", gradually came into common use.

 The discovery of Neptune in 1846 led to the discrediting of the Titius–Bode law in the eyes of scientists because its orbit was nowhere near the predicted position.
 To date, no scientific explanation for the law has been given, and astronomers' consensus regards it as a coincidence.